kostasgalexiou/ResynPy/README.md

 To see all the avaiable options for running the pipeline, type `python (or python3) ResynPy.py -h`:

 ```
-usage: ResynPy.py [-h] [--genos TAB FILE] [--markers TAB FILE] [--results_dir STR] [--not_phased] [--scores_file FILE] [--filter_invariable FLOAT] [--hetero FLOAT] [--fig_prefix STR] [--vcf VCF FILE]
+usage: resynthesis_master.py [-h] [--genos TAB FILE] [--markers TAB FILE] [--results_dir STR] [--not_phased] [--scores_file FILE] [--invariable FLOAT] [--hetero FLOAT] [--out_prefix STR]

-Detection of ROHet regions and analysis of F2 genotyping data for detection of highly complementary individuals.
+Analysis of F2 genotyping data for detection of highly complementary individuals.

 optional arguments:
   -h, --help          show this help message and exit
   --genos TAB FILE    Tab-delimited file (.tab) containing the genotyping data of the F2 population.
 Markers should be in columns and individuals in rows.
 Genotypes should be in the format "A,B,H,-", where "-" represents missing
                       data.
-Incomapatible with --vcf.
 This argument has to be used together with --markers
   --markers TAB FILE  A 2-column tab-delimited file with the markers used for the F2 genotyping, in the format of "chromosome<tab>marker name".
-Incombatible with "--vcf"
+Marker order per chromosome should match that of markers in the genotyping file.
   --results_dir STR   Name of the results directory [Default: ResynPy_results]
   --not_phased        Use this argument if your genotyping data are not phased.
 [Default: FALSE]
-  --scores_file FILE    A tab delimited file containing user-defined scores for the different combinations of genotypes, observed during the comparison of the individuals.
+  --scores_file FILE  A tab delimited file containing user-defined scores for the different combinations of genotypes, assigned during the comparison of the individuals.
 Nucleotides ingenotypes should be separated with a "/".
                       e.g.: A/H<tab>0.75.
 [Default: scores_default.tab]
-  --filter_invariable FLOAT
-                        Keep individual pairs that have a percentage of AA or BB combinations that is lower than the argument value.
+  --invariable FLOAT  Keep individual pairs that have a percentage of AA or BB combinations that is lower than the argument's value.
 [Default: 0.1]
-  --hetero FLOAT        Keep individuals that have a heterozygosity lower than the argument value.
+  --hetero FLOAT      Keep individuals that have a heterozygosity lower than the argument's value.
 [Default: 0.5]
-  --fig_prefix STR      Prefix to be used for the .png and .pdf figure, showing the genotype profiles of the 10 pairs with the highest score.
-[Default: top10_selected_pairs]
-  --vcf VCF FILE        Full path of the VCF file for the line, for which the ROH regions will be detected (.vcf.gz compressed files are also accepted).
+  --out_prefix STR    Prefix for the output files.[Default: resynpyOut]
 ```
 - Example data provided in the repository:

    - `SDmarkers.tab`: markers file
-   - `SD_F2data.tab`: genotyping file
+   - `SD_F2data.tab`: genotyping file originating from [Eduardo et al., 2020](https://www.frontiersin.org/articles/10.3389/fpls.2020.01205/full)
-   - `SD.vcf.gz`: VCF file with SNP data of the elite line

 ### Pairwise comparison

-During this process the genotypic profile of each individual is compared with the corresponding profile of the rest of the individuals in the segregating population.
+During this process the genotypic profile of each individual is compared with the corresponding profile of the rest of the individuals in the F2 population.
 Each pair of genotypes in a specific marker has a score assigned to it.
+All scores assigned at each genotype pair are summed up and the total score is tagged to the respective pair of individuals.
 Scores for each combination of genotypes is provided in the file `scores_default.tab`.
 The user can also provide a tab-delimited file with different scores (see below).
-Every time a comparison is made, the pipeline outputs the sum of the genotype-specific scores for the pair of individuals analyzed and the process is completed when all the possible one-way pairwise comparisons are made.
-For this type of analysis the user must provide a file with the genotyping data (`--genos`) and a file with markers information (`--markers`) (see below).
+For the pairwise comparison analysis, the user should provide a file with the genotyping data (`--genos`) and a file with markers information (`--markers`) (see below).
 The pipeline considers that genotyping data are phased.
 If data are not phased then the user should declare it by using the argument `--not_phased`.

 - Example command: